m00nlight/m00nlight.github.io/_posts/2018-11-18-prolog-clpfd-solve-killer-sudoku-and-greater-killer-sudoku.md

 ```

 Difficulty level 10/10 [Killer Sudoku][4] from the [daily killer sudoku website][8].
 It toke
-aroud 2 minutes to find the sulotion, and take aroud 6 minutes to prove that there is on other
+around 2 minutes to find the solution, and take around 6 minutes to prove that there is on other
 solutions.
 Since it is marked as the most difficult [Killer Sudoku][4] on the website, I think
-the speed is already quite faste.
+the speed is already quite fast.
 On the website, it said the average time to solve the problem
-is 44 mins, but it may because you can use hint for the task for simple problem(difficult level
+is 44 minutes, but it may because you can use hint for the task for simple problem(difficult level
-1/10), the average time is also around 40 mins, so it is likely either all the people who try
+1/10), the average time is also around 40 minutes, so it is likely either all the people who try
-to solve the difficult one are expert at solving [Killer Sudoku][4] or the time is not accuratly
+to solve the difficult one are expert at solving [Killer Sudoku][4] or the time is not actually
 reflected the difficult level of the problem(like people want to use hint when they stuck).